-- 1. Follow the dress code guidelines in the student handbook.
-Exception: Athletic uniforms and equipment are acceptable during workouts and competition. - 2.
+- 1. Follow the dress code of Runge ISD unless otherwise noted below for school or at any Runge ISD event. - 2.
+Athletic uniforms and equipment are acceptable during workouts and competition. - 3.
 Hair, including boy's facial hair, will be groomed to the specifications of the in-season head coach.
-Mustaches and beards will not be allowed. - 3.
-Male athletes will not wear earrings at school or at any Runge ISD event. - 4.
-Athletes shall follow additional requests of the coach for game day or team travel.
+Boy's hair length should not be longer than the bottom of a collar while students are standing in an upright position.